Riccardo Ladinetti: Career

 Ladinetti made his Serie A debut for Cagliari on 18 July 2020 in a game against Sassuolo.

 On 5 October 2020, he joined Serie C club Olbia on loan.
 On 31 January 2022, Ladinetti returned to Olbia on a new loan.

-On 6 August 2022, Ladinetti signed with Pontedera.
+On 6 August 2022, Ladinetti signed with Serie C side Pontedera.

+Ladinetti joined Catania, also of Serie C, in July 2023.

+After 10 appearances with the Sicilian club, Ladinetti concludes the loan to move to Taranto, still in Group C of Serie C.